By Peru specialist Chloe

 Other shapes emerge as you explore: a watchtower, buildings decorated with enigmatic friezes of zigzags and rhombuses, and an inverted cone-like construction named El Tintero (‘The Inkwell’).
-Its purpose has intrigued archaeologists; theories range from solar observatory to bone depository.
+Its purpose has intrigued archeologists; theories range from solar observatory to bone depository.

 Getting there is also fun: you take a 20-minute cable car trip over a forested gully with sweeping views of the surrounding mountains.
 Tip: minutes after you set off, look back at the rock face to glimpse some human remains — including a skull — stashed in difficult-to-reach burial niches.